2023 United States debt-ceiling crisis: The U.S. dollar and borrowing

-The United States dollar (used heavily in international trade) is considered to be the world's reserve currency for a variety of reasons, including how large the American economy is, America's geopolitical strength, the dollar's relative stability, and the market for U.S. debt.
+The United States dollar (used heavily in international trade) is considered to be the world's reserve currency for a variety of reasons including the sheer magnitude of the American economy, America's geopolitical strength, the dollar's relative stability, and the market for U.S. debt.

+As well, the Compromise of 1790 (when Treasury Secretary Alexander Hamilton got both Secretary of State Thomas Jefferson and Representative James Madison to agree to take on Revolutionary War debts assumed by the states and the Continental Congress in exchange for locating the capital on the Potomac River by Virginia) played a role with this: Because Revolutionary War bondholders were paid 100 cents on the dollar, America made good on its debt and established good credit.
+This, in turn, helped contribute to the dollar becoming the world's reserve currency.

 As a result, foreign creditors (including China, Japan, and the United Kingdom) are large markets for the currency.
-This makes it easier for the U.S. government to finance the national debt, via being charged lower interest rates for borrowing money.
+This makes it easier for the U.S. government to finance the national debt via being charged lower interest rates for borrowing money.

 Reactions

 Congress and the president

-The House of Representatives and the White House disagree on how to resolve this crisis.
-House Speaker Kevin McCarthy (R-CA) has called for negotiations to reduce federal spending in exchange for increasing the debt ceiling, including making possible cuts to Medicare, Medicaid, and Social Security, or otherwise possibly overhauling entitlements.
-In contrast, the Biden administration has declared that raising the debt ceiling is non-negotiable, and that Congress is obligated to increase it.
-Senate Minority Leader Mitch McConnell (R-KY) has said that there will be no default, though he has also said that dealing with the debt ceiling will be up to President Biden and Speaker McCarthy.
+The House of Representatives and the White House disagreed on how to resolve this crisis.
+Former House speaker Kevin McCarthy (R-CA) called for negotiations to reduce federal spending in exchange for increasing the debt ceiling, including making possible cuts to Medicare, Medicaid, and Social Security, or otherwise possibly overhauling entitlements.
+In contrast, the Biden administration declared that raising the debt ceiling is non-negotiable, and that Congress is obligated to increase it.
+Senate minority leader Mitch McConnell (R-KY) had said that there will be no default, though he also said that dealing with the debt ceiling would be up to President Biden and Speaker McCarthy.

+As well, members of the House Freedom Caucus (and a few other Republicans who were not part of it, such as Representative Matt Gaetz) had raised a significant portion of funding for their 2022 election campaigns from small donors, which made it easier for them to resist pressure from business groups to raise the debt ceiling.
+Indeed, the debt ceiling fight was viewed by some as being an example of widening divisions between corporate America and the Republican Party, which had begun during the Trump presidency.
+On May 5, 2023, the president's senior advisor, Mitch Landrieu, appeared on TV to field questions on the White House response to the debt-ceiling crisis and the banking crisis.
+A week later, Landrieu held a press conference at the White House to underscore the serious threat to the national economy of the 'manufactured crisis' of the debt-ceiling standoff.